Chasteful/AutoPearlClutch/README.md

-Here's a comprehensive GitHub README for your AutoClutch module:

 # AutoClutch Module

 An intelligent ender pearl clutch module that uses simulated annealing to find optimal throwing angles for survival in dangerous situations.